-- 1. Livestock References, Resources, and Activities This information will help you if you choose to complete the task of naming the parts of a livestock animal that you are studying.
-These are also great resources for you to review with your mentor to learn more about the animal you will be showing!
-There are also a few activities that will count toward your "Showing Livestock Checklist" to complete with your mentor. - 2.
-Mini 4-H Showing Checklist This checklist will help you track the activities you need to do with your mentor to learn about the animal you will show and "complete" this project. - 3.
+- Livestock References and Resources This information will help you if you choose to complete the task of naming the parts of a livestock animal that you are studying.
+These are also great resources for you to review with your mentor to learn more about the animal you will be showing! - 2.
+Mini 4-H Showing Checklist - 3.
 Mentor/Mentee Information and Mini 4-H Waiver This page MUST be submitted no later than May 15th to the Extension Office.
 The sooner you turn it in, the sooner you can start working with your mentor!
 This sheet has a place for you to explain who your mentor is OR if you need a mentor.
 If you need a mentor, the 4-H Club and Leaders of that species will work with you to find a mentor.
-The waiver MUST be on file before you start working with an animal.
-If the May 15th date is not met, there is no guarantee you will be able to show an animal this year.
-You would still be able to participate in other Mini 4-H Projects. - 4.
+The waiver MUST be on file before you start working with an animal. - 4.
 Mentor Manual The last section of this book (different colored paper) is for you to tear out and give to your mentor.
 This will help them understand their duties and provide some basic information on ways to help you!